How to Bypass DataDome: Complete Guide 2024

 Method #5: Scrape Cached Content

-You can also access old copies of a protected website from the Internet Archive, a catalog of web page snapshots.
-Paste the URL of the protected website in the link box and select a snapshot date to view its archive.
+To use this method, open Internet Archive, paste the URL of the protected website in the link box, and select a snapshot date and time to view its archive.

 However, the downside of these methods is that archived and cached website versions can be old, and you'll likely scrape outdated content.
 Additionally, the cache method won't work if the target website doesn't support caching or the search engine changes its caching policies.